Atlantic menhaden: Predators

 Atlantic menhaden are preyed upon by fish such as striped bass, weakfish and bluefish, and by birds such as ospreys and eagles.
 Humpback whales off the coast of New Jersey feed on Atlantic menhaden.
 Other cetaceans, such as fin whales and dolphins also eat menhaden.
 Dolphins can eat up to 20 pounds of Atlantic menhaden a day.

+A 2025 College of William & Mary study linked declines in osprey brood success to a decline in Atlantic menhaden.

 Fisheries and management

-Historical uses
+Historical and non-commercial uses

 Menhaden have historically been used as a fertilizer for crops.
 It is likely that menhaden is the fish that Squanto taught the Pilgrims to bury alongside freshly planted seeds as fertilizer.
 Other uses for menhaden include: feed for animals, bait for fish, oil for human consumption, oil for manufacturing purposes and oil as a fuel source.

 In the early years of the United States, Atlantic menhaden were being harvested by thousands of fishing ships.
 The Atlantic coastline was lined with processing facilities to quickly transform the fish into a product of worth, typically oil but later fish meal became more popular.
 Tragedy of the commons set in and the menhaden population began to dwindle.
 Many of these small companies could not manage, which left only a handful of menhaden fishing companies to remain on the Atlantic coast.

 While many sources today claim that the menhaden is inedible, the fish were once consumed as sardines might be, or fried.
 Maine fishermen, for example, would eat fried pogies for breakfast.
 The fish that were not sold for bait would be sold to the poorer classes for food.

+They are also taken directly by recreational fishing for use as bait.
+Cast nets are also used for bait catch in the recreational fishing sector.